 By creating a contrast between seriousness and diversion the nineteenth century rejected amusement as vulgar.

-democratization of art and entertainment as their goal.
+having the democratization of art and entertainment as their goal.
 As a form of organization they often adopted a free association.
 Many clubs and societies started to deal with the active exertion of art or sport.
-Besides, schooling in art and sport became a fixed part
+Besides, schooling in art and sport became

-of the curriculum of many types of schools.
-Since the twentieth century, mass communication became an enormous incentive, just like the possibility to multiply inexpensive texts, pictures, and music.
+a fixed part of the curriculum of many types of schools.
+Since the twentieth century, mass communication became an enormous incentive, just like the possibility to multiply inexpensive texts (pocket books), pictures, and music.

 With the emancipation the insight breaks through that art and play are activities with their own intrinsic value, not requiring justification or control from outside.
 This underlines the irreducibility of the aesthetic relation frame, of the aesthetic experience

 Associations which specific character is primarily aesthetically characterized are found both in team sports and in the performing

 arts, for instance a soccer team, an orchestra, or a dance group.
 Such an association acts as an aesthetically characterized subject in all relation frames, like individuals acting as a historically acting person.
 There is a clear division of tasks between

 the players, sustained by the accompaniment and the technical staff.
 Playing together requires guidance by a conductor, director, or coach, as well as discipline of the players.

 soccer team acts like an aesthetically characterized subject.
 As a team it partakes in a league, it wins or loses a match.
 The team has an internal division of tasks (e.g., keeper or left back), leadership (the captain or the coach) and internal discipline.